jlento/presentations/_docs/majestic.md

 ## How to use

 - use arrow keys to change slides.
-- TODO: press `p` to toggle between slideshow mode and print mode (print PDF from browser)
+- print slides in PDF format from browser (Chrome)

 ## How majestic JS works